Foot Maps Explained: Zones, Organs & Theories

 Final Thoughts

-The foot map is a guide—a starting point for connection.
+The foot map is a guide, a starting point for connection.
 Whether you're here for deep healing or just relaxation, your feet can tell us a lot about how you're doing.
+A skilled practitioner can use that information to support you in feeling better, more balanced, and more grounded in your body.